Connect to a Database

 Step 1 - Find a Database to connect

-For this tutorial I am going to use this Database of World Continents, Countries and Cities:
+For this tutorial, will be used the Database of World Continents, Countries and Cities:

 Connect button on the top right corner of the screen.
 The counter on the right side shows how many Apps are using that database at the moment: